 “It’s like… like a cry for survival.
 A cry for survival.
 For their survival and for our survival!”

 Orbital‘s second album, also known as Orbital II or the ‘Brown Album‘, was released in May 1993, and arguably elevated the Hartnoll brothers from bedroom producers to a stadium act, as evidenced by their legendary Glastonbury performance the following year.

-It also spawned arguably the duo’s first ‘pop’ song, Halcyon, with Opus 3’s Kirsty Hawkshaw on vocals, which would go on to be a live favourite, often backed by snippets from Belinda Carlisle’s Heaven is a Place on Earth and Bon Jovi’s You Give Love a Bad Name.
+It also spawned arguably the duo’s first ‘pop’ song, Halcyon, with Opus 3’s Kirsty Hawkshaw on vocals, which would go on to be a live favourite, backed by snippets from Belinda Carlisle’s Heaven is a Place on Earth and Bon Jovi’s You Give Love a Bad Name (or more recently, Spice Girls’ Wannabe, but the less said about that the better).

 909originals has compiled a list of ten things you might not have known about Orbital’s Brown Album.